testcontainers/testcontainers-java/docs/modules/databases/jdbc.md

 You can obtain a temporary database in one of two ways:

  * **Using a specially modified JDBC URL**: after making a very simple modification to your system's JDBC URL string, Testcontainers will provide a disposable stand-in database that can be used without requiring modification to your application code.
- * **JUnit @Rule/@ClassRule**: this mode starts a database inside a container before your tests and tears it down afterwards.
+ * **Database container objects**: this mode starts a database inside a container before your tests and tears it down afterwards.

 ## Database containers launched via JDBC URL scheme